Autocar India

 Rishaad ModyRishaad Mody

-47 views
+41K+ views

 Harley Davidson Sprint 440

-1. Harley Davidson Sprint will be made in India by Hero Motocorp
+1. Harley-Davidson Sprint will be made in India by Hero MotoCorp

 2. Based on the 440 platform, but with traditional cruiser style

-The new Harley-Davidson Sprint 440 was first announced by previous Harley CEO Jochen Zeitz last year, and the company has now revealed a sketch that gives us a good idea of what it will look like.
+The new Harley-Davidson Sprint 440 was first announced by former Harley CEO Jochen Zeitz last year, and the company has now revealed a sketch that gives us a good idea of what it will look like.
 While the original X440 and the subsequent X440 T may not have been what Harley fans in India were expecting in terms of design, the Sprint definitely goes in that direction.

-This is a long, low and traditional cruiser design and from what we can tell in the sketch it appears to be using a small rear wheel and a large front one - probably 16-inch and 19-inch respectively.
-The seat height is also likely to be lower than the current 440s which is good news for newer or smaller riders.
+This is a long, low and traditional cruiser design, and from what we can tell in the sketch, it appears to be using a small rear wheel and a large front one – probably 16-inch and 19-inch, respectively.
+The seat height is also likely to be lower than the current 440s, which is good news for newer or smaller riders.

-Design wise, it features a flowing teardrop shaped tank that drops down to a scooped rider seat and rises back up slightly for the pillion seat.
-There’s a short rear fender while the headlamp seems to extend forward of the raked out front fork.
-The proportions immediately match those of a stretched-out cruiser and this has the potential to be a good looking motorcycle.
+Design-wise, it features a flowing, teardrop-shaped tank that drops down to a scooped rider seat and rises back up slightly for the pillion seat.
+There’s a short rear fender, while the headlamp seems to extend forward of the raked-out front fork.
+The proportions immediately match those of a stretched-out cruiser, and this has the potential to be a good-looking motorcycle.

 The powertrain is likely to be very similar to what we’ve seen in the current X440 siblings.
-This is an oil-cooled 440cc single-cylinder engine that produces 27hp and 38Nm of torque and is mated to a 6-speed gearbox.
+This is a 440cc single-cylinder oil-cooled engine that produces 27hp and 38Nm of torque and is mated to a 6-speed gearbox.
 The main chassis also has the same downward sloping bar as the current 440s, but it will surely have a different rear subframe.
 The steering rake angle at the front is also likely to be more relaxed on this motorcycle.

 Royal Enfield planning 5 new motorcycles for FY27 including 750cc models